You have your planner prepped and ready to go for the new year. But, what about your children?

 This spread is a great place to teach your child how to plan for larger projects.
 This could be anything from hobbies to school projects.
 Show your child how to break bigger tasks into smaller chunks, create supply lists, or record progress.

 These are the pages your student will use most regularly, and they include four sections.

-This numbered column allows a quick and easy way to keep up with routines without having to rewrite them daily.
+This numbered column allows a quick and easy way to keep up with and check off routines without having to rewrite them daily.